jasonmaster/ArchInstaller/README.md

 ## Limitations

   * Heavily biased toward my own preferences and may not suit your needs.
-  * Not well tested.
-Published them here for some of the guys at work to experiment with.
   * Do not support UEFI.
 I don't have any UEFI hardware to test on.
   * Only supports Open Source graphics drivers such as i915, Nouveau and Radeon.
   * Only simple partition recipes are available.